-Appendicitis is a potentially serious condition.
+Appendicitis can be serious.
 Go first to your family doctor or after-hours medical centre if you think your child has symptoms of appendicitis.
 If you cannot get an appointment straightaway, go to your hospital's accident and emergency department.

 All young children have a limited attention span and sometimes do things without thinking.
-But when these behaviours are severe enough to interfere with their learning and social relationships, in more than one setting, it can be a sign of ADHD.
+If these are severe enough to interfere with their learning and social relationships, in more than one setting, they can be a sign of attention deficit hyperactivity disorder (ADHD).

 A boil is a tender red lump on the skin. which is caused by an infection of the hair root or sweat pore.
 Boils are not usually a serious problem.
 There is a small chance of your child becoming sicker if the infection spreads - if this happens you should take your child to your family doctor.